An EB-5 Investor’s Guide to Form I-526E

 - 2021: 32.5

 The above figures show an increase in EB 5 visa processing times in 2020 and 2021, but investors should note that USCIS processing capacity was diminished by the COVID-19 pandemic during that period.
-To the disappointment of prospective investors, USCIS’s estimated I-526 processing times are 35 to 58.5 months as of April 2022—an increase from 2021.
+USCIS’s estimated I-526 processing time is 52.5 months as of August 2022—an increase from 2021.
 Investors from China, which is currently subject to cutoff dates shown in the monthly Visa Bulletin, can expect a longer wait.
 (The Visa Bulletin shows which countries are experiencing a backlog in EB 5 visa processing.)

 Possible Improvements Under the Biden Administration

-Form I-526: The First Step Toward An EB-5 Green Card
+Form I-526E: The First Step Toward An EB-5 Green Card